agiliq/building-api-django/docs/testing-and-ci.rst

             path: test-reports
             destination: test-reports

-Below are the important keywords that are used in writting circle.yml file.
+Below are the important keywords that are used in writting circleci config.yml file.

 - :code:`image`: Defines the base image including the language and version to use
 - :code:`run`: It specifies a :code:`command` which will be run to setup environent and run tests. :code:`pip install -r pollsapi/requirements.txt` sets up the environment and :code:`pip install -r pollsapi/requirements.txt`